Center for Advanced Ministry Training

 A History of Ministry

 For more than 80 years, Harding University has dedicated itself to preparing preachers of the word, missionaries and personal evangelists.
 Students have utilized both undergraduate and graduate Bible degree programs, resulting in numerous alumni who have and are sharing God’s message throughout the nation and world.
 Training individuals for various ministries integrates the three focal points of Harding University’s mission — faith, learning and living.
-This is a brief history of one unique department within the College of Bible and Religion: The Center for Advanced Ministry Training.
+This is a brief history of The Center for Advanced Ministry Training, one unique part of the College of Bible and Ministry.

 The Christian Communications Program